Vodyanik-monkas/Lists/README.txt

 ---

-Lists is a small WIP Web App that utilizes a sqlite3 and Flask to display a list of user created tasks on a web page.
+Lists is a small WIP Web App that utilizes sqlite3 and Flask to display a list of user created tasks on a web page.

-# Planned Features
+## Planned Features

 ---

--Mark a task as completed
+- Mark a task as completed
--Delete tasks
+- Delete tasks
--Rename tasks
+- Rename tasks